sgonzalezml/workshop-react/readme.md

     }
 ```

-5. When the post is done succefully, the new post is returned with its id and date.
+5. When the post is done succefully, the new post is returned with its ID and date.
 We can see it in the console.

+6. Now that we have the new post in our hands, we could add it dynamically to ours postList..
++ In the PostList component, which is holding the posts array, lets make a method to add a new one.

 [Next step](https://github.com/sgonzalezml/workshop-react/tree/v5)